Practicing Empathy in the Heat of the MomentFeb 11, 2021

 As the conversation with my daughter was unfolding, internally I was aware I wasn’t handling it well, but I couldn’t stop myself from being frustrated and upset.
 Which, of course, fueled her emotional reaction even more.
 Have you ever experienced that?
 Totally unproductive, right?

-“The opposite of anger is not calmness, it’s empathy.”~Mehmet Oz
+“The opposite of anger is not calmness, its empathy.”

 It took me a minute, but I was able to finally get a hold of myself and suggested we take a break.
 Her reaction was more of the same.
 She is nine after all.
 But, I knew we both needed a bit of a pause.
 While she went “kicking and screaming” to her spot in the house, I went to mine.
 Later, we were able to come back together and have a productive dialogue.